You can see the full list of keyboard shortcuts here. You might want to look over them before starting, especially the ones involving saving/loading.

 A white edge or vertex represents "any color" and a gray vertex represents "the same color".
 For example, this:

 Means you can't create any edges between vertices of the same color.
-For example, you can't connect a red edge to a red edge, regardless of the edge color.
+For example, you can't connect a red vertex to a red vertex, regardless of the edge color.

 There are also rules which enforce a minimum or maximum number of edges or vertices of some color.
 For example,